Hard link: Limitations

-To prevent loops in the filesystem, and to keep the interpretation of the ".." file (parent directory) consistent, operating systems do not allow hard links to directories.
+To prevent loops in the filesystem, and to keep the interpretation of the ".." file (parent directory) consistent, operating systems do not generally allow hard links to directories.
 UNIX System V allowed them, but only the superuser had permission to make such links.
 Mac OS X v10.5 (Leopard) and newer use hard links on directories for the Time Machine backup mechanism only.

 Hard links can be created to files only on the same volume, i.e., within the same file system.
-(Different volumes may have different file systems.
+(This is because a hard link is a "name → inode" association where the inode is identified by its number, and inode numbers are only unique within their partition.
+Also, different volumes may have different file systems.
 There is no guarantee that the target volume's file system is compatible with hard linking.)

-The maximum number of hard links to a single file is limited by the size of the reference counter.
-On Unix-like systems the counter is 4,294,967,295 (on 32-bit machines) or 18,446,744,073,709,551,615 (on 64-bit machines).
+The maximum number of hard links to a single file on a particular type of file system is limited by the size of the file system's reference counter and the size of the copy of the reference counter in the operating system's in-memory per-file data structure; it may also be limited by a policy choice in the operating system code.
+Exceeding the permitted number of links results in an error.
+In AT&T Unix System 6, released in 1975, the number of hard links allowed was 127.
+On Unix-like systems the in-memory counter is 4,294,967,295 (on 32-bit machines) or 18,446,744,073,709,551,615 (on 64-bit machines).
 In some file systems, the number of hard links is limited more strictly by their on-disk format.
 For example, as of Linux 3.11, the ext4 file system limits the number of hard links on a file to 65,000.
-Windows limits enforces a limit of 1024 hard links to a file on NTFS volumes.
+Windows enforces a limit of 1024 hard links to a file on NTFS volumes.

 On Linux Weekly News, Neil Brown criticized hard links as high-maintenance, since they complicate the design of programs that handle directory trees, including archivers and disk usage tools.
 These apps must take care to de-duplicate files that are linked multiple times in a hierarchy.
 Brown notes that Plan 9 from Bell Labs, the intended successor to Unix, does not include the concept of a hard link.